SpotIM/spotim-integration-docs/safeframe/jac/readme.md

           },
         },
         meta: {
+          OpenWeb: {
             // A meta data with the host url should be sent to the frame.
-          OpenWeb: {
-            hostUrl: location.href
+            hostUrl: location.href,
+            // The OW_STORAGE key, more details below
+            localStorage: openWebLocalStorage,
           },
         },
       },